lukeaal/Spotify-Linear-Regression/README.md

 1. **Tech Stack**
    - Ensure that you have the required Python libraries (`requests`, `spotipy`, `pandas`, and `csv`) installed in your Python environment.
-### Prerequisites

-- R 4.0 or higher
-- rpart 4.1 or higher

 2. **Obtain a Spotify client ID**
     - by registering your application with Spotify on their developer platform.